abseil/abseil-cpp/ABSEIL_ISSUE_TEMPLATE.md

 [Please clearly describe the API change(s) being proposed.
 If multiple changes, please keep them clearly distinguished.
 When possible, **use example code snippets to illustrate before–after API usages**.
 List pros-n-cons.
-Highlight the main questions that you want to be answered.Given the Abseil project compatibility requirements, describe why the API change is safe."]
+Highlight the main questions that you want to be answered.
+Given the Abseil project compatibility requirements, describe why the API change is safe.]